welcome to the summerlands

 Taking part in this phenomenon is one of the most remarkable experiences of my life, and I will be forever grateful.
-Great Creative Force, bringer of ideas and wisdom, songs, and player of the movie The Summerlands in this girl’s head; if you are listening, let’s get cracking on book two!
+Great Creative Force, bringer of ideas and wisdom, songs, and player of the movie The Summerlands in this girl’s head; if you are listening, let’s get cracking on books five and six!

 The phone is ringing, and so I must go.
 It could be that nice telemarketer lady again, and I need to see how her kids are doing.

 Love and light,

 angels & elementals

 If you like strong heroines, dark twists and turns, and sweeping mythical worlds, then you’ll love Susan Butler Colwell’s captivating quest.